Jasmeet-Kaur02/offset-frontend-assignment/README.md

 ###### Main page -
 Show only relevant information that users need at a glance - Project Name, UNIC Id, Status, Vintage.
-Added a search to quikly find a credits based on vintage year and name.
-Added Download button on each card to give user quick access to download certificate.
+Added a search to quikly find a credits by vintage year and name and download button on each card to give user instant access to the certificate.

 ###### Details Page -
-Add in-depth information about credit. this separation keeps the dashboard lightweight while providing full details when required.
+Add in-depth information about credit.
+This separation keeps the dashboard lightweight while providing full details when required.

 #### What design choices did you make to keep it clean?
 - Minimalist layout with plenty of whitespace for readability.